The Excel Combin and Combina functions both calculate a number of combinations of a set of objects.

 |number_chosen||-||The number of objects to be chosen from the set|

-If we have a 6 objects (eg. a, b, c, d, e, f), there are 15 different combinations of 2 objects.
+For any 6 objects (e.g. a, b, c, d, e, f), there are 15 different combinations of 2 objects.
 These are:

 The spreadsheet also shows the Combin function used to calculate the number of combinations for other numbers of objects taken from a set of 6.

 If you get an error from the Excel Combin function this is likely to be one of the following:

-|#VALUE!||-||Occurs if either of the supplied arguments are non-numeric|
+|#VALUE!||-||Occurs if either of the supplied arguments is non-numeric.|